 We have two experimental setups where we study of the effects of strong dipole-dipole interactions in systems of a few atoms:

-- In the Nanocloud project (CYCLOPIX), we trap an adjustable number of Rb atoms (up to ~ 300) in the same microscopic dipole trap.
-The size of the cloud is comparable to the resonance wavelength of Rb and thus the optical response of the cloud features collective effects, due to the strong interaction between light-induced dipoles.
+- In the Nanocloud project (CYCLOPIX), we trap an adjustable number of Rb atoms (from 1 to 1000s) in microscopic dipole traps, either in ordered arrays or disordered very dense ensembles.
+We place ourselves in a regime where optical response of the cloud features collective effects, due to the strong interaction between light-induced dipoles.